 If you look at the key risks as perceived by respondents it becomes clear that they are highly interconnected and that the digital economy and digitalization play a key role in them from multiple perspectives.

-Business interruption: cybersecurity takes center stage
+Business interruption: cybersecurity takes center stage as fear of cyber incidents grows

 There has been a considerable drop in the perceived risks of natural disasters as business interrupters.
 However, cyber incidents, inherently part of an increasingly connected ecosystem, enter the top 3 of overall risks with 28 percent of responses.
 Cybersecurity increasingly becomes a key concern.